 2. Temporary Health Insurance: Short-Term Health Insurance

 What’s Covered: Benefits for unexpected illnesses and injuries.
-Otherwise, very limited health benefits and no coverage for pre-existing conditions or for preventative care, maternity care, and prescription drugs.
+(Preventative care, maternity care, and prescription drugs are NOT covered).

 Cost: Cheaper than Marketplace healthcare plans and most traditional medical plans.